3 Low-Priced Stocks That Make Smart Bets

 NOK is poised to benefit from increased demand for next-generation connectivity.
 The company has so far made progress on its three-phase journey of value creation.
 This includes “Reset,” which is this year’s focus, plus “Accelerate” and “Scale” for next year and beyond.
 Its focus now is on capital allocation and technology leadership, as those factors will help growth this year.

-David Cohne has 20 years of experience as an investment analyst and writer.
-He is the Chief Value Strategist for StockNews.com and the editor of POWR Value newsletter.
-Prior to StockNews, David spent eleven years as a consultant providing outsourced investment research and content to financial services companies, hedge funds, and online publications.
-David enjoys researching and writing about stocks and the markets.
-He takes a fundamental quantitative approach in evaluating stocks for readers.

-The post 3 Low-Priced Stocks That Make Smart Bets appeared first on StockNews.com
+The post 3 Low-Priced Stocks That Make Smart Bets appeared first on InvestorPlace.